Unit-Zero-Labs/tidal-protocol-research/tidal_protocol_sim/core/UNISWAP_V3_MATH_README.md

 ## Overview

 This document provides a comprehensive breakdown of the `uniswap_v3_math.py` script, which implements a complete Uniswap V3 concentrated liquidity system for the Tidal Protocol simulation.
-The implementation uses authentic Uniswap V3 mathematics with tick-based pricing, Q64.96 fixed-point arithmetic, and concentrated liquidity positions.
+The implementation uses authentic Uniswap V3 mathematics with tick-based pricing, Q64.96 fixed-point arithmetic, and sophisticated cross-tick swap functionality.

 ## Table of Contents